Skip to Main Content

 Databases for Journal Articles and other secondary material

 Most databases we license index journal articles; a few, like JSTOR, provide full text access.
 See the guide to Journal Articles for general tips.
 See also this guide on "database standard features," esp. boolean searches.
-Most of the content of major databases is indexed in the Combined Search tab of DiscoverE.
+Most of the content of major databases is indexed in the Combined Search tab of Library Search.
 So it may be useful to search there first.

 Most comprehensive online database aggregations like EBSCO's Academic Search Premier and ProQuest Databases will generate useful results.

-Beyond Emory, try the following.
+Beyond Emory, try the following:

-• Harvard Business School Case Studies involving India
+• Harvard Business School Case Studies involving India.

 • South Asia Research Documentation Services database (about 70,000 citations from 1797-2006).